LukeGrahamLandry/RustyRayTracer/fixes.md

 > Trying to take notes on bugs I encounter, so I know what to do if I make the same mistake in other projects.

+## calling rust functions from c tests

+Using a WorldView as an output parameter, the values in the arrays are all wrong with a lot of zeros.
+The ShaderInputs passed by value work tho.
+The array pointers are the same but data is garbage.
+Because backing world is created on the stack in the default_world function, I can't have pointers to it after it drops.
+Putting the world in a box and returning that pointer as well works.

 ### trying to build MSL with .cc files

 Can change the file type in Xcode dropdown separately from file extension to get msl autocomplete in the editor.